osdc/codejam/trendy-tacos/README.md

   4. Any letter that isn't present in the jumbled word would still be considered a wrong guess.
   5. Use Keyboard keys for input and mouse for interacting with buttons.

+**Note: This game has only been created for desktop screens right now.**

 TODO -
 While this project was created under a coding event, We'd still be working on it after the event.
 Some functionalities we might add -
 1. Timer for each turn.
 2. Avoid repeating of words
-3. Remote connection using socket.io
+3. socket.io for multiscreen
+4. Add backend